thomasbechet/mini3d/docs/ECS.md

 ### SystemGroup

 A pipeline belongs to a system group and is attached to a procedure.
-The system group can be enabled or disabled to control pipeline activation.
-System group or enabled by default.
+The system group can be enabled or disabled to control pipeline activation (enabled by default).

+Pipelines within the same procedure are executed in order based on their priority.

 ### Scheduler